marianaserranoc/Rapid_prototyping/evidence-log/opportunity.md

 ### NEED (Goer-side)
 Goers need a way to try an off-peak slot or studio without bearing the full financial and psychological risk of committing before they know it's worth it.

-*Open gap: same restatement problem as the owner-side NEED — needs real goer interviews describing what they've actually done instead (skipped the slot entirely, stuck to their usual class, gone to a competitor with lower commitment) and why.*
+*Open gap: same restatement problem as the owner-side NEED — needs real goer interviews describing what they've actually done instead (skipped the slot entirely, stuck to their usual class, gone to a competitor with lower commitment) and why.* As a proxy, class-pass models (e.g. ClassPass in Spain) exist because goers demonstrably prefer paying per-class/credit over single-studio commitment — though this is closer evidence for the competing discovery/variety-seeking hypothesis than for regret-aversion specifically, since ClassPass's appeal may be about browsing many studios rather than de-risking one booking.
+No conversion or retention figures are cited here to support the comparison's strength.

 ---

 ## INSIGHT (riskiest assumption — not yet validated)
 Working hypothesis, connecting both sides: the barrier isn't timing or awareness — it's regret-aversion on the goer's side, which owners currently have no tool to address short of discounting (which backfires, per the PAIN POINT).
 Goers who could plausibly use an off-peak slot avoid committing because committing feels like an irreversible bet before they know the studio or slot is worth it.
 If this holds, the owner's NEED and the goer's NEED are two sides of the same unmet need: a way to let goers prove value before paying full commitment, which in turn lets owners fill seats without cheapening the brand.

+As proxies (not validation, and not independently verified beyond the authors' prior exposure to these products/decks): ClassPass's model in Spain shows goers will pay to avoid single-studio commitment, and NOVA is understood, from a reference deck, to operate a comparable model in Egypt.
+Neither is confirmed with usage data here, and neither isolates regret-aversion as the specific mechanism — ClassPass plausibly reflects variety-seeking, and NOVA's existence (if current) shows the booking model works generally, not that regret-aversion versus timing/awareness is what it solves.
+Both are weak, directional support at best, not evidence of the underlying psychological driver in this market.

 Competing hypotheses, not yet ruled out:
 - **Timing/awareness** (goer-side): demand exists but goers simply don't know or think to consider the off-peak slot at the moment they have a schedule gap.